 Conservation pricing incentivizes customers regarding their water use.
 For example, the rates might be tiered at progressively higher prices to encourage efficient water use.
 Like a water waste ordinance, a conservation pricing structure is always in place and is not dependent upon a water shortage for implementation.

 The CVWD water rate schedule consists of two parts: first, a flat Monthly Minimum Charge based on the size of the meter; and second, a quantity rate based on a two-tier rate structure of a Basic Allocation Rate and Excess Consumption Rate, which are determined by the declared water conservation phase.
-Most of the residences in the District have a 5/8 x 3/4 inch meter, but some meters can be as large as 3 or 4 inches (Minutes 20.06.16).
-The water rate schedules were last increased on December 20, 2016.
+Most of the residences in the District have a 5/8 x 3/4 inch meter, but some meters can be as large as 3 or 4 inches (Minutes 20.06.16)

 Implementation Over the Past Five Years

-On June 16, 2020, the District adopted Resolution No. 460 (Adopting a New Water Rate Schedule) which increases the Monthly Minimum Charge and Basic Allocation.
-A copy of Resolution No. 460 is included in Appendix L. Pursuant to Resolution No. 460, the Monthly Minimum Charge will increase by $5.00 for all meter sizes over a five-year period.
+On June 16, 2020, the District adopted Resolution No. 460 (Adopting a New Water Rate Schedule) which increased the Monthly Minimum Charge and Basic Allocation.
+A copy of Resolution No. 460 is included in Appendix L. Pursuant to Resolution No. 460, the Monthly Minimum Charge increased by $5.00 for all meter sizes over a five-year period.
 The Basic Allocation Rate will increase to $5.10 per one hundred cubic feet (CCF) of water for the 0 -1,300 CF consumption range effective July 1, 2020.
 The Excess Consumption Rate will also increase to $7.65 per 100 CF at 1,301 CF or greater.
 Use in excess of the Basic Allocation is charged a surcharge (Excess Consumption Rate), which also changes with the current water conservation Phase, as shown in Table 9A.

 Table 9A: CVWD Quantity Rate Structure